Liggin2019/Ligg.SarchDotnet/README.md

 ### Ligg.Mvc
 Ligg.Mvc based on Asp.net core 3.1 MVC, tech stack including EF core(db first), autofac, quartz, bootstrap, etc. Ligg.Mvc will be used as CMS and portal generator for responsive web page, or mobile-end H5 page for the usage in the coexistence environment of large and small screen.
-For example, managerial large/small screens， order approval, survey, official site and intranet portals.
+For example, managerial visualization large/small screens， order approval, survey, official site and intranet portals.
 - Current version: 2.1.1
 - This project will be uploaded after upgrading to version 2.2.1(to match Ligg.App 1.2.1).